 What Kind of People Will Be There?

 Families.
 Singles.
 Old and young and middle-aged.
-Yes, mostly white, like most "Mainline" Protestant churches, but we're working on that - we have some racial diversity, but honestly, we we should have, and we want, more.
+Yes, mostly white, like most "mainline" Protestant churches, but we're working on that - we have some racial diversity, but honestly, we should have, and we want, more.
 Straight.
 Gay.
 Wealthy, and paycheck-to-paycheck.
-Blended families.
+People with and without disabilities.
+(We have no "special” disability ministries.)* Blended families.
 People with a spouse of a different religion, or no religion, who still feel comfortable with us.
 More progressives and moderates than conservatives, but we make our political mix work because we love one another.
 People who love traditional hymns.
 People who love praise music.
 People who love the organ.
 People who hate the organ.
 Loud people.
 Quiet people.
 People in suits.
 People in jeans or shorts (an occasional Hawaiian-print shirt, in season, is a distinct possibility).
 People experiencing the greatest joys in life, and those dealing with the greatest losses.

-In short, you'll encounter a true cross-section of humanity - but who, if nothing else, have at least one thing in common: we're all deeply committed to our faith, following Jesus Christ as the Lord and guide of our lives.
+In short, you'll encounter a true cross-section of humanity, who, if nothing else, have at least one thing in common: we're all deeply committed to our faith, following Jesus Christ as the Lord and guide of our lives.